 Right now there are 5 components.
 These will be supported in the future, updated and expanded using research about what works for government users.

 GOV.UK Verify is a platform for identity assurance, so that individual users can access digital government services securely by proving who they are.
 You should strongly consider GOV.UK Verify as an option for identity assurance.

 GOV.UK Notify is a product to keep users updated by helping government service teams to send text messages, emails or letters.

 GOV.UK Pay is a product that allows users to make payments to government in the same way, regardless of what service they’re using.
 Whether they’re applying for a passport or renewing a licence, they’ll be using the same payment process.

 GOV.UK Pay allows service teams to manage payments, including things like reconciliation and refunds.

-Platform as a Service for government (PaaS) is cloud hosting that makes it easier and cheaper for teams across government to host applications, services and components.
+GOV.UK Platform as a Service (GOV.UK PaaS) is cloud hosting that makes it easier and cheaper for teams across government to host applications, services and components.

 Registers are lists of information, and each register is the most reliable list of its kind.
 Each register is managed by a single person, known as a ‘custodian’, who is responsible for keeping it up to date and accurate.

 Other lists or datasets might not be properly looked after.
 Using these to build your service could mean you’re using data that’s incomplete or out of date.

 - Last update: